 Education is a priority.
 The children go to a local private school to gain the best quality education available.
 In addition, the in-house staff is engaged to coach and encourage children with lower academic standards to a level where they are able to cope better in mainstream schooling.
 We believe that as the children are guided academically, they will enter society equipped with the necessary life skills and moral values that will enable them to make a significant and lasting impact on the future of Nepal.

 It is imperative that the children are given high quality care and support.
-Onni's highly competent and experienced staff ensures this.
+The highly competent and experienced staff working for the Onni Project ensures this.
 It is only through the dedication and hard work of these wonderful role models that the children are growing up in such a happy and healthy family.

 Our aim is to regularly build the capacity of the staff for their own confidence and contribution in providing a better future for themselves and their families.
 The growth in confidence, skills and job satisfaction for the staff is key when assuring the overall well-being of the house.